 I will not yield my glory to another.

-It is good news that God cannot change, but if we stand before Him in our sin, His holiness is hardly good news for us.
-Yet the gospel includes that God may change both the status and condition of sinners.
+It is good news that God cannot change, but if we stand before him in our sin, his holiness is hardly good news for us.
+The gospel includes that God may change both the status and condition of sinners.

-God did not give His law and require righteousness as a bluff to get mankind to do His will.
+God gave his law on Sinai and elaborated on it in the Sermon on the Mount.
+He did not give his law as an option, nor require righteousness as a bluff to get mankind to do his will.
+All ten commandments are imperatives.
+The ring of authority in “I the Lord your God am a jealous God” shows the tone of his commandments (Exodus 20:5).
 God is both sincere and serious.
 He is determined to have a new heaven and a new earth, the home of righteousness (2 Peter 3:13).
-And He will have it, since His words in 2 Peter are not some kind of divine daydreaming but a statement of fact.
+He will have it, since his words in 2 Peter are not divine daydreaming but a statement of fact.

 2.)
-God does not find righteousness in us.
-The eyes of the Lord are open to all the ways of men; He rewards everyone as His conduct deserves (Jer.
-32:19).
-He has repeatedly told us that there are none righteousness no not one (Rom.
-3:10-20).
+God does not find righteousness in us The eyes of the Lord are open to all the ways of men; he rewards everyone as his conduct deserves (Jeremiah 32:19).
+He has repeatedly told us that there are none righteousness, no not one (Romans 3:10-20).
 His word even judges our thoughts and attitudes.
-Nothing in all creation is hidden from His sight; everything is uncovered and laid bare before the eyes of Him to Whom we must give an account (Hebrews 4:12,13).
-The law leaves every excusing mouth silenced (Rom.
-3:19).
+Nothing in all creation is hidden from his sight; everything is uncovered and laid bare before the eyes of him to whom we must give an account (Hebrews 4:12,13).
+The law leaves every excusing mouth silenced (Romans 3:19).